How Driver’s License Points Affect Car Insurance Rates

 If you still have questions about driver’s license and insurance points, the information below should help provide a better understanding of how a points system works.

-• How many driver’s license points can you get before losing your license?
+• How can you remove points on your driver’s license?

 Miranda Marquit